Co-Founding Director of Perpetuum Mobile

-Currently, Ivor’s curatorial practice centres on Perpetuum Mobile (PM), a mobile institution he co-founded and directs with Marita Muukkonen since 2007.
+Currently, Ivor Stodolsky’s curatorial practice centres on Perpetuum Mobile (PM), a mobile institution he co-founded and directs with Marita Muukkonen since 2007.
 PM develops larger-scale thematic projects and platforms that come to encompass exhibitions, conferences, workshops, residencies, publications and films relating art, politics and philosophy.
-Ongoing thematic projects include the Re-Aligned Project (with over 10 iterations internationally), Artists at Risk (AR), the Perpetual Romani Pavilion / Pluriculturalism (recently at Moderna Museet, Malmö), The Arts Assembly, Sino-Fi, the PM Commons Collection and the PLURIiversity.
+Ongoing thematic projects include the Re-Aligned Project, with over 10 iterations including Helsinki, Berlin, Moscow, Tromso, Arkhangelsk, Murmansk, Yekaterinburg, Moscow, Edinburgh, Cairo; Artists at Risk (AR) with AR Pavilions in Athens 2017, Istanbul 2017 and Madrid 2017; the Perpetual Romani Pavilion, The Arts Assembly, Sino-Fi, the PM Commons Collection and the PLURIiversity.
 Recently, a new “collective residency” programme included commissioning a film project from the widely known Russian collective Chto Delat?/What is to be Done?.
-Curatorial publications include The Square (a newspaper), a series of video-interviews for the Re-Aligned Project and an upcoming anthology under the working title Pre-Mondial for OR Books of New York.
+Recent curatorial publications include The Square (a newspaper), video-interviews for the Re-Aligned Project and an upcoming anthology under the working title Pre-Mondial for OR Books of New York.

 Perpetuum Mobile established the Artist at Risk (AR) platform based on residency work initiated in 2014.
 The AR-Safe Haven Helsinki residency for visual art practitioners and musicians at risk has secured funding and gained national recognition, winning the “Annual Art Act Award” at ArtHelsinki in 2016.
-In 2017, AR is launching new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; and at Saari Residence in Mynamäki, Finland.
-AR-residencies in the Provence, Sweden and Italy are being developed with local partners.
+In 2017, AR launched new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; at Saari Residence in Mynamäki, Finland; and Wysing Art Centre, near Cambridge, UK.
+AR-residencies in Berlin, Madrid and Barcelona are being developed further.
 In 2016, PM’s Artist at Risk (AR) platform was honoured with the “European Citizen’s Prize” (Civi Europaeo Praemium) of the European Parliament.